ISMG 6280:

 hours during regular business hours and 4 to 5 hours during off hours.

 Face-to-face meetings can be scheduled by calling or emailing.
+All students are responsible for keeping all

 contact information up to date with the University.
 University policy is that